ministryofjustice/security-guidance/intranet/data-handling-and-information-sharing-guide.md

 * Frequency.
 * Any "need-to-know" considerations.

-Any additional controls **SHALL** be captured on the DMF (see [Data Movement Form](#data-movement-form-dmf), where advice should be obtained from the MoJ Chief Information Security Officer (CISO) when required.
+Any additional controls **SHALL** be captured on the DMF (refer to the [Data Movement Form](#data-movement-form-dmf), where advice should be obtained from the MoJ Chief Information Security Officer (CISO) when required.

 ##USB mass storage device

 If using a secure network is not feasible, the next preferred option is to use an encrypted removable media, such as an approved USB mass storage device.

-For more information, see the [Removable Media](https://security-guidance.service.justice.gov.uk/removable-media/) guidance.
+For more information, refer to the [Removable Media](https://security-guidance.service.justice.gov.uk/removable-media/) guidance.

 The type of device selected is normally dependant on the sensitivity of the data and the amount of data being transferred.
 Advice **SHALL** be sought from the Operational Security Team: [OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk), or CISO on the best option to use when completing the DMF (see [Data Movement Form](#data-movement-form-dmf)).